U.S. Embassy in Paris, France U.S. Embassy in Paris, France

-The Embassy of the United States in Paris is the United States' oldest diplomatic mission.
-Some of the country's earliest ambassadors to France include Benjamin Franklin, Thomas Jefferson, and James Monroe.
-Today, the embassy offers diverse but critical services to protect the interests of the United States and of American citizens in France.
-These services include consular assistance, educational and cultural programs, visa and passport distribution, and emergency services.
-Further, the embassy connects United States citizens to important local resources and federal programs.
+France stands as the United States' oldest ally, dating back to the late 18th century.
+The Embassy of the United States of America in France became America's government's first diplomatic mission when the French monarchy recognized its independence from Britain in 1778, less than two years after the Declaration of Independence was signed.
+The country's earliest ambassadors to France included such Founding Fathers as John Adams, Benjamin Franklin, Thomas Jefferson, and James Monroe.
+Today, the embassy offers an array of critical services to protect the interests of the United States and of American citizens in France, including consular assistance, educational and cultural programs, visa and passport distribution, and emergency services.
+In addition, the embassy connects U.S. citizens to important local resources and federal programs, further strengthening the storied "special relationship" between the two countries.

 GRoW Support